smarter-sh/community/wg-ai-gateway/charter.md

 ## Deliverables

-* A compendium of AI related networking definitions (e.g. "AI Gateway") and key use-cases for Kubernetes users.
+* A compendium of AI related networking definitions (e.g. "AI Gateway") and key use-cases for Smarter users.

-* Provide a space for collaboration and experimentation to determine the most viable features and capabilities that Kubernetes should support.
+* Provide a space for collaboration and experimentation to determine the most viable features and capabilities that Smarter should support.
 If there is strong consensus on any particular ideas, the WG will facilitate and coordinate the delivery of proposals in the appropriate areas.